AlexB52/retest/README.md

 ## 🏁 Release

-Ruby 3.4 requires to be bundled with Gemfile-3.4.
+Ruby 3.4 requires being bundled with Gemfile-3.4.
-When creating a new version make sure to also bundle with 3.4
+When creating a new version, make sure to also bundle with 3.4

 	BUNDLE_GEMFILE=Gemfile-3.4 bundle install